Manzibill/Oracle_sql_commands/README.md

 Delete: DML command used to erase data from the database objects such as tables.

 Insert: Command used to add data into tables.

+JOINS: A table join clause is used to combine rows from 2 or more tables based on a related column between them.